Educating English Learners (ELs)

 As used here, the term "program" refers to:

-- planned English language development instruction by a qualified ESL/Bilingual Education teacher, and
+- Planned English language development instruction by a qualified ESL/Bilingual Education teacher, and

-- aptations/modifications in the delivery of content instruction and assessments by all teachers based on students' language proficiency levels and the Pennsylvania English Language Development Standards (PA ELDS) Framework for ELs as well as the Pennsylvania academic standards.
+- Adaptations/modifications in the delivery of content instruction and assessments by all teachers based on students' language proficiency levels and the Pennsylvania English Language Development Standards (PA ELDS) Framework for ELs as well as the Pennsylvania academic standards.

 Key components of the program that an LEA must provide to every EL are addressed below.
 In addition, this BEC also sets out the PDE's interpretation of legal requirements on related issues.

-Definition of Enligh Language Development (ELD)
+Definition of English Language Development (ELD)

 ELD is a required component of all language instruction educational programs (LIEPs).
 ELD takes place daily throughout the day for ELs and is delivered by both ESL teachers and non-ESL teachers.